fluent/fluent-plugin-opensearch/README.md

 Use legacy template or not.

-For Elasticsearch 7.8 or later, users can specify this parameter as `false` if their [template_file](#template_file) contains a composable index template.

-For Elasticsearch 7.7 or older, users should specify this parameter as `true`.

-Composable template documentation is [Put Index Template API | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) and legacy template documentation is [Index Templates | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html).
+Composable template documentation is [Put Index Template API | OpenSearch Reference](https://opensearch.org/docs/latest/opensearch/index-templates/).
+OpenSearch still supports legacy template but we recommend to migrate to use Composable template.

-Please confirm that whether the using Elasticsearch cluster(s) support the composable template feature or not when turn on the brand new feature with this parameter.
+Please confirm that whether the using OpenSearch cluster(s) support the composable template feature or not when turn on the brand new feature with this parameter.

 ## <metadata\> section